Itinerary

 Day 1: Winnipeg, Manitoba

-Our northern lights photo expedition begins in Winnipeg.
-Once a fur-trading hub and later a Canadian Pacific Railway boomtown, today Manitoba's capital is a vibrant cultural and commercial center on the eastern edge of Canada’s vast prairies.
+Our northern lights photo expedition begins in Winnipeg, the capitol of Manitoba.
+Once a fur-trading hub and later a Canadian Pacific Railway boomtown, today Winnipeg is a vibrant cultural and commercial center on the eastern edge of Canada’s vast prairies.
 On arrival, you are met and transferred to the distinguished Fort Garry Hotel, one of the city’s most prestigious landmarks.
 Built in 1913 by the Grand Trunk Pacific Railway in the style of a French chateau, it remains the grande dame of Winnipeg hospitality.

 This afternoon, head to the "gear room" at our hotel to get equipped with all the cold-weather clothing you'll need for our Arctic adventure.
 We provide heavy parkas, insulated snow boots, snow pants, fleece jacket, mittens, fleece hat, fleece neck gaiter, and hand and toe warmers.
 No need to buy and haul your own!
 You can also borrow our tripods, to eliminate packing hassles.
 This evening, enjoy a welcome dinner with your Expedition Leader and fellow adventurers.